mikulgohil/ext/README.md

 - Initial release of Next.js Component Generator
 - Support for generating Next.js components using text descriptions
 - Support for uploading reference images to guide component generation
-- Integration with OpenAI's GPT-4 Vision model
+- Integration with Anthropic's Claude model
 - TypeScript and Tailwind CSS support for generated components
 - Detailed comments in generated components explaining structure and functionality